Guatemalan families continue search for victims after volcano eruption

 Elsewhere, the process of mourning had begun.
 Local television footage showed residents of villages walking through the streets, caskets hoisted on their shoulders.

-Structures and trees at the base of the Fuego volcano were completely coated in brown and gray.
+Structures and trees at the base of the Fuego volcano were completely coated in brown and grey.

 Armed soldiers donning blue masks kept watch at a badly affected neighbourhood that had been cordoned off, Reuters photos showed.
 As late as Monday afternoon, the volcano continued expelling a dark cloud of gases and rocks.